core-json/core-json/README.md

 - Use a minimal amount of memory
 - Require zero dependencies
 - Additionally offer deserializing into typed structures

-### Non-Goals

-- Assert the deserialized JSON is valid.
-While some checks are performed for the sanity of deserialization, this is not intended to reject inputs other deserializers would likely reject

 ### Implementation Details